 Mum turns eighty at Oak Tree in two weeks.
 Or your dad is in the new Defence estate and nobody will be home until four.
 Both are solvable.
 Neither is the same as walking in with them yourself.

-Callers ringing from Mount Isa or the mine camps tended to ask for "whatever is bright" and leave it there.
-Shift patterns meant they were catching the birthday on a lunch break, not browsing photos at a desk.
-I pushed them toward the mixed bunch rather than a specified arrangement.
+Callers ringing from Mount Isa or the mine camps tended to ask for "whatever is bright" and leave it there, catching the birthday on a lunch break rather than browsing photos at a desk.
+I pushed them toward the mixed bunch over a specified arrangement.
 Fewer substitution disputes, more chance the birthday got marked.
+A bright bunch with statice in it also gives the recipient a dried second life once the fresh stems are done.

 Or phone 1300 360 469.
 Our team takes the full order by voice, addressing and all.
 7am to 6pm weekdays, 10am Saturdays.